-If you use equipment that rebroadcasts music or other copyrighted materials, you may be required to obtain a license from a third party such as ASCAP or BMI.
-Or you can purchase a Magic On Hold system from AT&T, which does not require you to obtain such a license.
+If you use equipment to broadcast certain copyrighted music or material, including songs or other material from radio broadcasts, you may be required to obtain the permission of the copyright owner.
+One way to obtain permission is to contact ASCAP, BMI, and/or similar performing rights organizations, to obtain a license.
+Or, you can purchase a Magic on Hold system from AT&T, which does not require you to obtain such a license.
+AT&T disclaims any liability arising out of the failure to obtain such a license, if required.

-- A) Insert an RCA phono plug into the MUSIC ON HOLD jack on the processor module. - B) Route the cord as you did for line and extension cords, and then connect it to the audio source. - A) First set the unit's volume to the lowest setting.
-Use a flathead screwdriver to turn the volume control on the processor module counterclockwise until it stops. - B) Place a call on hold and listen while adjusting the volume, clockwise.
+- First set the unit's volume to the lowest setting.
+Use a flathead screwdriver to turn the volume control on the processor module counterclockwise until it stops. - Insert an RCA phono plug into the MUSIC ON HOLD jack on the processor module. - 3 Route the cord as you did for line and extension cords, and then connect it to the audio source. - 4 Place a call on hold and listen while adjusting the volume, clockwise.
 If you do not hear music at any setting, check "Music On Hold (#602)" in Chapter 5 of the PARTNER Plus Communications System Programming and Use guide.